Making the nation's forests more accessible

 Changing Places toilet facilities

-A Changing Place toilet provides the space and facilities needed by people with multiple and complex disabilities who need the support of at least one assistant.
+A Changing Places toilet provides the space and facilities needed by people with multiple and complex disabilities who need the support of at least one assistant.
 Amongst other things, these toilets include a ceiling hoist system and a height-adjustable adult-sized changing bench.

-By providing Changing Places toilets, we're opening up our forests to visitors who may not previously have been able to visit due to their needs, giving them a safe and dignified toilet space.
+In providing Changing Places toilets, we're opening up our forests to visitors who may not previously have been able to visit due to their needs, giving them a safe and dignified toilet space.

 Changing Places are so important to my daughter because she doesn’t like lying on cold, often dirty, public toilet floors to be changed.
 Changing Places provide her with comfort and dignity.